 The Past is Still Valid

 Many articles ago I wrote about my polar alignment method.
 In it I explain how I use the US Geological Survey compass to orient the tripod north.
 I show you how to level the tripod and then explain drift aligning.
-Drift aligning works great when you don’t have a view of Polaris.
+Consequently, drift aligning works great when you don’t have a view of Polaris.
 It’s drawback, time.
-Some nights I’m taking 30 minutes plus to align my setup.
+Occasionally I’m taking 30 minutes plus to align my setup.
 Drift alignment works and has it’s place in the tool belt.

 After looking at the many options for a polar alignment camera, I decided to explore other options and I knew SharpCap works with generic USB cameras and has a polar alignment routine.
 I decided to combine my 3D printing capability with my astrophotography hobby.
 I simply needed to find a camera for which I can design a holder.
 Sounds simple enough.
 Time to go shopping.